miner007zwolfe/LawnMowers/README.md

 # LawnMowers
-We made this fore a school assignment
+We made this for a school assignment